Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • Internal SAP Notes shipped by saptune cannot be deleted.
 Instead, the override file is removed when available.

-• If the note is already applied, the command is terminated with the information that the note first needs to be reverted before it can be deleted.
+• If the Note is already applied, the command is terminated with the message that the note first needs to be reverted before it can be deleted.

-This command allows renaming a created note to a new name.
-If a corresponding override file is available, this file is renamed, too:
+This command allows renaming a created Note to a new name.
+If a corresponding override file is available, this file is renamed as well:

 # saptune note rename test test2